 Our Science curriculum is designed to enable children to explore and discover, and to develop a deeper understanding about the world around them.
-Through knowledge-led studies, children will become scientists and learn about the evolution of our planet and beyond and how living organisms and matter has evolved over time.
+Through knowledge-led studies, children will become biologists, chemists and physicists and learn about the evolution of our planet and beyond and how living organisms and matter has evolved over time.

 We want our children to develop the necessary knowledge, skills and understanding so that they can build their own hypotheses that they can test systematically.